Understand What Really Moves Markets

 And that means learning when to time trades with the large funds/market influencers in order to hitch a ride on their order flow.

-Then it’s possible to gain a clearer path to trading with precision and higher probability.
+Then it’s possible to gain a clearer path to trading with precision.